JCSDA/crtm/README.md

 CRTM v2.4.0 alpha release (`REL-2.4.0-alpha`)

 Created on October  7, 2020
+Updated on October 23, 2020

 This is a fully functional release of CRTM v2.4.0.